Ewanjiru/sms-api/README.md

 - Mongoose:  An Object Data Modeling (ODM) library for MongoDB and Node.js

-- MongoDB: PostgreSQL is a powerful, open source object-relational database system.
+- MongoDB: is an open-source document database and leading NoSQL database.

 **Pre requisites**